-You can set up your Master Showroom for your US region and a Sub-Showroom for the UK region.
+You can set up your Master Showroom for your US region and a Regional Showroom for the UK region.
 When you invite Sales Agents into their appropriate Showrooms, they'll only be able to access what is shown in their Showroom and not the other.

 Restrict access to specific Products

-If you have some products you don't want to make visible to all users, you can use a Sub-Showroom to limit what can be seen.
+If you have some products you don't want to make visible to all users, you can use a Regional Showroom to limit what can be seen.

 Let's imagine you have some styles that you want to sell in an international market but not domestically.
-You can set up a Sub-Showroom specifically for your domestic viewers and control which Products from the Master Showroom appear inside it.
+You can set up a Regional Showroom specifically for your domestic viewers and control which Products from the Master Showroom appear inside it.

-Before, creating a Sub-Showroom, please read this article to understand how Main Showrooms work and their specific limitations.
+Before, creating a Regional Showroom, please read this article to understand how Main Showrooms work and their specific limitations.

-*Please keep in mind that product edits WILL be shared between Main Showrooms and Sub-Showrooms, for example if you change the name of a product in the Main Showroom, it will also change that same product in the Sub-Showroom and vice versa.
+*Please keep in mind that product edits WILL be shared between Main Showrooms and Regional Showroom, for example if you change the name of a product in the Main Showroom, it will also change that same product in the Regional Showroom and vice versa.

 Click the Showroom icon in the left-hand panel to open the Showrooms Menu and click "Add Showroom."

 3) A window will pop up displaying your options.
-Select which Master Showroom you want to create the Sub-Showroom under by clicking the "Sub Showroom Under" and selecting your Master Showroom in the drop-down menu.
+Select which Master Showroom you want to create the Regional Showroom under by clicking the "Regional Showroom" and selecting your Master Showroom in the drop-down menu.

 4) Click "Create" to finish

-5) In the next window, enter the new Sub-Showroom's name and configure basic settings.
+5) In the next window, enter the new Regional Showroom's name and configure basic settings.

 After clicking "Create Showroom" you will be able to access the remaining Showroom Settings.